 One of the most common communication problems in relationships that often goes unnoticed, and hence unaddressed, is a lack of curiosity.
 When two romantic partners have been together for a long time, they begin to operate with an assumption that they already know everything about each other.

 This kills curiosity in the relationship and diminishes meaningful communication.
-Neither partner makes an effort to ask interesting questions to get to know the other on a deeper level.
+You no longer ask your partner interesting questions to get to know each other on a deeper level.
 When that happens, not only does the communication become stunted but the relationship becomes stagnant too.

 5. An unpleasant tone of voice